MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 This balance table gives strong support in favour of the consideration of the UC rollout as quasi-random.

-## I) Relationship Between Households on UC and Children in Low Income Families
+## 3.1.
+Relationship Between Households on UC and Children in Low Income Families

 I start with an examination of the relationship between the rollout of Universal Credit, more precisely the proportion of households on